 Constant palpitations – It is a red sign if you have constant episodes of palpitations which include an increased heart rate and irregular heartbeat, flip flop feeling in the chest or skipped beats.

-Swollen ankles, abdomen or feet – This condition is often referred to as Edema.
+Swollen ankles, abdomen or feet – This condition is often referred to as pulmonary Edema.
 You can experience swelling in your belly which causes you to feel bloated

 Sudden weight gain – A sudden increase in your weight without any possible indulgences or change in diet.

 Your doctor will have a thorough discussion, perform a physical examination and carry out certain tests before recommending a replacement surgery.

 The physical examination involves listening to the sound that your heart makes as the valves open and close.
 A heart murmur is the kind of swishing sound made by the bloodstream as it passes through a leaky valve or stenotic.
 Similarly, an irregular rhythm signifies an enlarged heart.
 In fact, if your heart is retaining fluid and not able to pump the way it should, the doctor can figure that out by listening to the lungs.
 This is followed by a thorough examination of the body that helps assess the circulation and functioning of other organs.

 Some of the tests conducted by the doctor include –